MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 ![Code Suggestion](../img/posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK/suggestion.png)

-> Caveat: a Terraform Azure Kubernetes Cluster typically can be provisioned using a `serviceprincipal` or `identity`, they are mutually exclusive and one of them has to be defined, using the current `KubernetesClusterConfig` the `servicePrincipal` property is mandatory.
+> Caveat: a Terraform Azure Kubernetes Cluster typically can be provisioned using a `serviceprincipal` or `identity`.
+They are mutually exclusive and one of them has to be defined, using the current `KubernetesClusterConfig` only the `servicePrincipal` property is mandatory and thus `identiy` can not be used`

 ## Leverage Environment Variables